bitshares/bitshares.github.io-old/_posts/en/2015-06-08-lessons-learned-from-bitshares-0.x.md

 operation, a defined set of accounts that are impacted by the operation, and a defined set of balance changes that will result from the transaction.
 An account balance can be entirely calculated with only the raw transactions that reference it.
 This means transactions are slightly larger than theoretically necessary, but what they lose in size they gain in clarity which is critical for usability, reliability, and ultimately performance.
-As we will explained earlier, we save more bytes in the transaction by using 48 bit identifiers (instead of 20-32 byte hashes/addresses) than we lose by having slightly more verbose transactions.
+As explained earlier, we save more bytes in the transaction by using 48 bit identifiers (instead of 20-32 byte hashes/addresses) than we lose by having slightly more verbose transactions.